cristianprice/ktest/README.md

 # ktest

-Testing kafka with node as a producer and jaava as a multithreaded consumer.
+Testing kafka with node as a producer and java as a multithreaded consumer.